aangelopoulos/ltt/README.md

 [If you see this note, congratulations---you're here early!
 I haven't yet publicized this paper, but I needed the repo to be public :) Nonetheless, you should be able to run the code if you really want to!]

 This repository will allow you to reproduce the experiments in the Learn then Test paper.
-Soon, I will add a colab notebook to this repository as well.
 For now, please e-mail me if you have trouble reproducing our results.

 To install the dependencies for our experiments, run the following command from the root directory of the repository: